RayanAlim/EnglishWomensFootballAnalysis/README.md

 ## Statement on LLM usage

 LLMs such as ChatGPT were used for minor coding assistance and debugging support.
 Full usage can be found on `other/llm_usage/usage.txt`.
+Also, Rstudio's built-in "Code reformat" tool was used to style code.